Roemer/govoom/README.md

 # govoom
-Go Library to interact with devices from divoom (eg. Pixoo-64)
+Go Library to interact with devices from divoom (eg. Pixoo-64) via the HTTP API.

+The official documentation for the API is here: https://docin.divoom-gz.com/web/#/5/23

 ## Installation